canonical/checkbox/tools/release/README.md

 - [checkbox core snap packages] *(built and uploaded to their respective beta channels)*

-In addition to the above workflows, a draft release is created on Github with an auto-generated changelog.
+In addition to the above workflows, a [Draft Release Note] is created on Github with an auto-generated changelog.

 Check the related Github Action logs to see if everything runs as expected: